 Andrew first impinged my cultural radar in ITV’s Collins and Maconie’s Movie Club, a very enjoyable movie review show that was buffeted across the late-night schedules.
 They brought a sense of humour to their reviews (describing Sphere as ‘Not so much sphere, as spheres’) and I’ve always watched out for him, and the reason I started reading his blog.
 The other Collins’ connection is his brief tenure as editor of Empire magazine: I had a week’s work experience at Empire in 2003 (long after Collins had moved on), which was great for a long-time fan of the magazine like me (I even got stuff of mine posted on their online news section).
 So, I was eager to read his memoirs of his time in the media.

 He started out working in as assistant to the art editor of NME (he had done art at college, and was quite artistic growing up), before progressing to writing for NME, starting out doing small pieces before working up to the gossip column, reviews and hanging out with the rock bands, achieving his dream of working for NME, a periodical he had grown up reading.
-He stays there for a while, flits to Select magazine, comes back and then goes to Q magazine, stays there before taking the editorship of Empire because he felt he shouldn’t have passed over for editorship of Q; fortunately, he got the chance to get the Q job, which he did and enjoyed, until he realised that the job was nearly killing him.
+He stays there for a while, flits to Select magazine, comes back and then goes to Q magazine, stays there before taking the editorship of Empire because he felt he shouldn’t have been passed over for editorship of Q; fortunately, he got the chance to get the Q job, which he did and enjoyed, until he realised that the job was nearly killing him.

 During this time he had started doing radio bits with Stuart Maconie, another writer for NME/Select/Q, which turned into a Radio 1 show, which led into writing comedy together for television, leading to the Movie Club (as well as writing for Clive James).
 Other television (hosting music awards, writing for awards shows, the multitude of various clips shows that blossomed in the 1990s) and doing a film review show on Radio 4, writing for soaps (first for Channel 5, then on Eastenders), writing sitcoms (Grass with Simon Day and Not Going Out with Lee Mack), and being film review editor for the Radio Times – his career seems completely unstructured and without any kind of plan.